icebert04/icebert04.github.io/_posts/2017-12-29-magic-garden.md

 But no, you don't need to go out of your home to obtain this.
 All you need is a little space of your home, a little bit of creativity and Presto... you got yourself your very own sanctuary.

 My Tito Mon and Tita Ester did exactly that in their backyard several years ago.
-They were lucky that their land have big trees to provide shade from the heat of the sun and protection from the sprinkles or rain during the rainy season.
+They were lucky that their land have trees to provide shade from the heat of the sun and protection from the sprinkles or rain during the rainy season.
 The couple started first with a small Kubo House (Nipa Hut), a swing, and a sandbox for their grandchildren.
 They also built a cute private room in their backyard so that the couple doesn't have to go up the 2nd floor and to have that room as a playing/resting area for all the relatives whenever  we have gatherings.

 But due to insistent public demand, and to the request of their loyal and frequent visitors.
 My uncle and aunt noticed that they need more space for their guest to dine in.
 So they bought the adjoining piece of land to add more space for their immediate family and to their incessant and unrelenting guests.